The Mark of Cain (band): 1996–2007: Rock and Roll and This Is This

-2008–present: Songs of the Third and Fifth
+2008–2019: Songs of the Third and Fifth and tours

-The Mark of Cain, with Stanier aboard, commenced recording a new album, Songs of the Third and Fifth at Broadcast Studios (Adelaide, Australia) in February 2008, with engineer Evan James.
+The Mark of Cain started recording a new album, Songs of the Third and Fifth, with engineer Evan James at Broadcast Studios in Adelaide in February 2008,.
 Mixing commenced in December 2010 in Melbourne with Forrester Savell.
-In December 2011 its lead single, "Barkhammer", was issued and played on Triple J. A second single, "Heart of Stone", was released in September 2012 and finally the long-awaited album, Songs of the Third and Fifth, appeared on 2 December of that year, through Fuse/Feel Presents, earning favourable reviews. i-94 Bars the Barman described how "TMOC occupies the space where hardcore, punk and metal collide and makes unique with a lyrical heaviness that makes listening to Black Sabbath a Sunday walk in the park."
+In December 2011, its lead single, "Barkhammer", was issued and was played on Triple J. A second single, "Heart of Stone", was released in September 2012 and the album appeared on 2 December of that year through Fuse/Feel Presents, earning favourable reviews.

-In March 2013 the band toured Australia with Eli Green on drums, sitting in for Stanier who was unable to tour due to his commitments with US band, Tomahawk.
-They completed further tours in 2014 and 2015, with Green on drums.
-Rod Archer, their original vocalist until 1985, died of cancer on 26 February 2016.
-In June 2015 the group had performed a benefit concert for Archer who was then undergoing chemotherapy.
+In March 2013, the band toured Australia with Eli Green on drums, standing in for Stanier, who was unable to tour due to his commitments with US band Tomahawk.
+They completed further tours in 2014 and 2015, also with Green on drums.

+In June 2015, the group performed a benefit concert for Rod Archer, their original vocalist, who was undergoing chemotherapy.
+Archer died on 26 February 2016.

-In July 2019, the band announced a national tour to play Battlesick in its entirety, for its 30th anniversary.
-A similar tour for 2020 marking the 25th anniversary of Ill At Ease was postponed.
-In 2022, The Mark of Cain was admitted into the South Australian Music Hall of Fame.
+In July 2019, the band announced a national tour to play Battlesick in its entirety for the album's 30th anniversary.
+A national tour took place in October, and the album was re-released on vinyl.
+Eli Green played drums on the tour.